Writings by Sandra Harrison including poetry, essays, fiction, non-fiction; children's literatire.

-CONTRASTS: Today, White Plains (WP), New York (NY) is a modern city best known for its shopping centers, courts & services.
-Visitors come for work, study & entertainment.
-A suburb of New York City, WP has an “urban” vibe offering services available to much larger cities.
+CONTRASTS: Today a modern suburb of New York City, White Plains (WP) is best known for its shopping centers, courts & services.
+Many come for work, study and entertainment.
+WP has an “urban” vibe offering services usually only available to much larger cities.

-In contrast, the City played an important part in the American Revolution when NY became an independent state; then a few months later the setting for a standoff between the American Continental Army & the British Empire.
-Had things not gone as they did, the American dream for independence might have been lost.
+In contrast, WP played an important part in the American Revolution.
+Here NY became an independent state in the summer of 1776 and then in a few months’ time the setting for a standoff between the American Continental Army & the British Empire.
+Had things not gone as they did, America’s dream of independence might have been lost.

 Throughout the city, one can still find remnants from earlier times.
-Many older structures have been repurposed converted into something completely different from their original use.
+Many older structures have been repurposed for a purpose completely different from their original use.

 Perhaps the best explanation for the city’s name is that there were once numerous wetlands on which a heavy white mist would often linger.
 Even though many of these wetlands are gone, mists still hover over the city where the tops of skyscrapers disappear.
 There is another explanation concerning groves of white balsam but John Rösch dismissed this since there were no traces of the plant by 1874.

 A number of old trails used by early inhabitants would become some of WP’s first roads.
 A number of streets still have Native American origins.
 Quarropas St is in the business district (BD).
 Nosband, Shapham and Orawaupum Avenues were named after sachems (tribal chiefs).
 Kensico , which is used for a number of streets, comes from the English spelling of Chief Cockenseco.

 The Dutch, who came to North America following Henry Hudson’s explorations of 1609, set up trading posts, towns and forts along the Hudson River as far north as Albany.
 The colony of New Netherland was established with New Amsterdam as its center.
 Due to the high demand for furs in Europe, the colony flourished.